Hop3 Contribution Guidelines¶

 E2E Tests (

-tests/d_e2e/): Complete workflow tests - Requires Docker
+tests/c_e2e/): Complete workflow tests - Requires Docker — real application deploys, backups, git-push

 Docker Requirement¶

-System and E2E tests require Docker to be installed and running:
+E2E tests require Docker to be installed and running:

 If you don't have Docker installed: